liangkeshulizi/myquantlib/README.md

 Neural network quantization is a powerful technique and hot research topic that drastically reduces the memory and computational requirements to run a model by representing weights and activations with lower precision, such as 8-bit integers instead of 32-bit floating-point numbers.
 This makes models more efficient, especially on resource-constrained devices like mobile phones and edge devices.

 Pytorch provides native API for quantization (Eager Mode & Graph FX), and they uses quantization libraries like `qnnpack` and `fbgemm` for inference under the hood.
 However, those quantization libraries are mostly written in C or Assembly, some are close-source, making it hard to understand what's actually happenning, impossible to tinker with the algorithm.
-Using them with custom backends (hardware accelerators) means heavy reliance on these
+Using them with custom backends (hardware accelerators) means heavy reliance on these libraries.

 MyQuantLib implements the quantization algorithm and quantized inference in plain Pytorch with naive `torch.int8`.
 It makes it easy to understand how quantied layers are computed, implement it on custom backends (hardware accelerators) and tinker with different algorithm.
 Besides, it innovatively uses an dry-run pass to connect quantization parameters (qparams) between layers and pre-compute all the paramters before the real forward pass, improving performance and eliminating any need of floating-point computation (especially bias) during inference, making it possible to be implemented on a hardware without floating-point support.

 MyQuantLib supports 8-bit Static Post-Training Quantization (PTQ).
 This is a method where quantization occurs after the model is trained, without requiring retraining.
 It works by analyzing the activations of the pre-trained model on a representative dataset to gather statistics like the min and max values.
 These statistics are used to determine the scaling factors for the weights and activations.

 This package is a side project of one of my undergrad research projects.
-It is inspired by [gemmlowp](https://github.com/google/gemmlowp).
+It is inspired by [gemmlowp](https://github.com/google/gemmlowp) and [Jacob et al., 2018](https://arxiv.org/abs/1712.05877).

 Dynamic Quantization, variable bit quantization and more operations will be added in the near future.